Producer Funding Opportunities

 *This grant, made possible by a generous gift from the family of Charlie Bethel, will be given to a Minnesota-based solo artist to uplift his legacy.

 To apply for any of these funding opportunities, please fill out the appropriate application information below.
 Please make sure you take the time to review your information before submission—there will not be an opportunity to edit your responses once they are submitted.
-Deadline of application is 5:00PM CST, Thursday, February 13, 2020.
+Applications are now closed.

 IMPORTANT: This is a separate application from your lottery application and does not cover application fee—you will still need to pay to apply to the general lottery.
 You must win a spot in the Fringe lottery in order to be granted a funding opportunity.
 Please make sure to apply to at least one tier in the Minnesota Fringe Festival for your funding application to be reviewed.
-Deadline for application is 5:00PM CST, Thursday, February 13, 2020.
+Applications are now closed.
 We strongly suggest filling out the application on a desktop or laptop rather than mobile device.

-The Festival Lottery will be held February 24, 2020.
-If your show is drawn in the lottery or comes off the wait list in the following week, we will let you know if you've been selected for a funding opportunity.
-If your show is drawn in the lottery but your request for funding is denied, you must pay the full producing fee within the fee deadline to keep your place in the festival.
+The Festival Lottery was held February 24, 2020.
+If your show was drawn in the lottery or comes off the wait list in the following week, we will let you know if you've been selected for a funding opportunity.
+If your show was drawn in the lottery but your request for funding is denied, you must pay the full producing fee within the fee deadline to keep your place in the festival.
 Being drawn in the lottery does not guarantee fee deferment or grant receipt.

 All funding opportunities are reviewed and awarded by the Minnesota Fringe Artist Committee based on rubrics illustrated below for each opportunity.
-The 2020 Artist Committee includes: John Gebretatose, Katherine Glover, Keith Hovis, Divya Maiya, Emily Michaels King, Brant Miller, Jeremy Motz, Patrick O’Brien, Tony Plocido, Ben San Del, Colleen Somerville-Leeman, Alexander Varghese, and Natalie Wass.
+The 2020 Artist Committee includes: John Gebretatose, Keith Hovis, Divya Maiya, Emily Michaels King, Brant Miller, Jeremy Motz, Patrick O’Brien, Tony Plocido, Ben San Del, Colleen Somerville-Leeman, Alexander Varghese, William Bengston, and Natalie Wass.